AGS-Programming-Club/AGS-Game-Project/README.md

 # AGS Game Project
-This is the Game project for the AGS NZOI group
+This is the Game project for the AGS NZOI group.

+## Requirements

 This project uses:
 * glew